Mokola virus

-Mokola lyssavirus, commonly called Mokola virus (MOKV), is an RNA virus related to rabies virus that has been sporadically isolated from mammals across sub-Saharan Africa.
+Mokola virus (MOKV) is an RNA virus related to rabies virus that has been sporadically isolated from mammals across sub-Saharan Africa.
 The majority of isolates have come from domestic cats exhibiting symptoms characteristically associated to rabies virus infection.

 As of 2021, there have been two confirmed cases of Mokola virus infection in humans, of which one was fatal.
 The rabies vaccine does not confer cross-protective immunity to Mokola virus, and no other known treatment for MOKV exists.

 Classification

 Mokola virus (MOKV) is a member of the genus Lyssavirus, which belongs to the family Rhabdoviridae.
 MOKV is one of four lyssaviruses found in Africa.
 The other three viruses are the classic rabies virus, Duvenhage virus and Lagos bat virus.

 Emergence

 MOKV was first isolated in Nigeria, in 1968, from three shrews (Crocidura species) found in the Mokola forest, Ibadan, Oyo State, Nigeria.
 The virus was shown to be morphologically and serologically related to rabies virus.
 Since the initial isolation of MOKV, the virus has been mainly isolated in domestic cats and small mammals in sub-Saharan Africa.

 There have been two recorded cases of human infection with MOKV, with both instances occurring in Nigeria.
 Both cases involved young Nigerian females.
 The first patient, who had been suffering from a fever and convulsions, recovered fully from infection.
 The second case, which occurred in 1972, involved a 6-year-old girl who had been suffering from drowsiness.
 The second patient ultimately suffered from paralysis and a terminal coma as a result of the MOKV infection.

 The origin of the MOKV in both human cases of MOKV infection remains unidentified.